gto76/python-cheatsheet/README.md

 from pprint import pprint
 pprint(<collection>, width=80, depth=None, compact=False, sort_dicts=True)
 ```
-* **Each item is printed on its own line if collection takes up more than 'width' characters.**
+* **Each item is printed on its own line if collection exceeds 'width' characters.**
 * **Nested collections that are 'depth' levels deep get printed as '...'.**